 You can see that by Mr & Mrs Smith putting in place a Property Trust Will, their son would have received an additional inheritance of £39,250.
 This is all because Mr & Mrs Smith took the decision to look beyond a simple Will and planned ahead for the future.

-At Co-op Legal Services we specialise in Property Trust Wills and can help you understand your options.
+At Co-op Legal Services, our award winning Wills team specialises in Property Trust Wills and can help you understand your options.